RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How to Create a Drupal Recipe.md

 This will:
 1. Download and install the Pathauto and Metatag contributed modules (like `composer require drupal/views drupal/pathauto`).
 While the Views module is already installed in Drupal Core.
-2. Importantly it will Enable these modules (like doing  `drush en node views pathauto`).
+2. Importantly it will Enable these modules (like doing  `drush en views pathauto metatag`).

 ### Key Points:
 - The `install` key handles both the installation (adding the module to the codebase) and enabling (activating the module) in one step.